A unique overview of the application of CFD in the water industry

 - A short description of the stat of the art

-- 6 different case examples that show which problems it solves
+- 6 different case examples that show the wide variety of problems it can solve

 What is advanced CFD?